CollinAlpert/Java2DB/README.md

 ### Querying data
 The `BaseService` provides a `createQuery` method which allows you to manually build a query and then execute it with the `toList` or the `toStream` methods.
 You should only need this approach seldomly.\
 Much rather, use the `getMultiple` method.
 It also returns a `Query` object with a preconfigured WHERE condition and then allows you to chain some additional query options.
 As of the current `Query` version, WHERE, LIMIT and ORDER BY are supported.
+With the ORDER BY functionality, there is also the possibility to coalesce multiple columns when ordering.
 Effectively, the calls `createQuery().where(predicate)` and `getMultiple(predicate)` are the same.
 The latter is recommended.\
 As previously mentioned, to execute the query and retrieve a result, use the `toList` or `toStream` methods.

 ### LIKE operations